spatie/laravel-permission/docs/upgrading.md

 For guidance with upgrading your extended models, your migrations, your routes, etc, see the **Upgrade Essentials** section at the top of this file.

+1. Due to the improved ULID/UUID/GUID support, any package methods which accept a Permission or Role `id` must pass that `id` as an `integer`.
+If you pass it as a numeric string, the functions will attempt to lookup the role/permission as a string.
+In such cases you may see errors such as `There is no permission named '123' for guard 'web'.` (where `'123'` is being treated as a string because it was passed as a string instead of as an integer).
+This also applies to arrays of id's: if it's an array of strings we will do a lookup on the name instead of on the id. **This will mostly only affect UI pages** because an HTML Request is received as string data. **The solution is simple:** if you're passing integers to a form field, then convert them back to integers when using that field's data for calling functions to grant/assign/sync/remove/revoke permissions and roles.

-1. If you have overridden the `getPermissionClass()` or `getRoleClass()` methods or have custom Models, you will need to revisit those customizations.
+2. If you have overridden the `getPermissionClass()` or `getRoleClass()` methods or have custom Models, you will need to revisit those customizations.
 See PR #2368 for details.
 eg: if you have a custom model you will need to make changes, including accessing the model using `$this->permissionClass::` syntax (eg: using `::` instead of `->`) in all the overridden methods that make use of the models.

     Be sure to compare your custom models with originals to see what else may have changed.

-2. Model and Contract/Interface updates.
+3. Model and Contract/Interface updates.
 The Role and Permission Models and Contracts/Interfaces have been updated with syntax changes to method signatures.
 Update any models you have extended, or contracts implemented, accordingly.
 See PR #2380 and #2480 for some of the specifics.

-3. Migrations WILL need to be upgraded.
+4. Migrations WILL need to be upgraded.
 (They have been updated to anonymous-class syntax that was introduced in Laravel 8, AND some structural coding changes in the registrar class changed the way we extracted configuration settings in the migration files.)
 There are no changes to the package's structure since v5, so if you had not customized it from the original then replacing the contents of the file should be enough.
 (Usually the only customization is if you've switched to UUIDs or customized MySQL index name lengths.)
 **If you get the following error, it means your migration file needs upgrading: `Error: Access to undeclared static property Spatie\Permission\PermissionRegistrar::$pivotPermission`**

-4. MIDDLEWARE:
+5. MIDDLEWARE:

     1. The `\Spatie\Permission\Middlewares\` namespace has been renamed to `\Spatie\Permission\Middleware\` (singular).
 Update any references to them in your `/app/Http/Kernel.php` and any routes (or imported classes in your routes files) that have the fully qualified namespace.